patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/application-launcher/application-launcher.md

 ## Usage

 Application launchers are usually found within the masthead of a UI.
-They are commonly used when you want to allow a user to launch multiple applications from a common location.
+They are commonly used when you want to allow users to launch multiple applications from a common location.
 Use the external link icon to indicate when a link opens a new window.
 You can also use icons in the list.

 For longer lists, you can optionally add the ability to search the list and favorite items.
+Favoriting an item using the star icon allows users to pin items to the top of the menu in a separate Favorites section.
+The item will appear in the list twice: once in the Favorites section and once in its original location.

 ## Examples